hraban/YABFD/README.txt

   YABFD itself is still in an early development stage.
 Commits to the svn trunk/ are not tested thoroughly and the overall integrity of the system has never been checked either.
-The code was written in a "fail-fast" style, meaning that if an unexpected error occurs it just crashes.
+The code was written in a "fail-fast", "pessimistic" style.
+If an error occurs that could only cause false positives (more bans than necessary), it is only logged.
+  If an error could cause false negatives, the program crashes a.s.a.p.

 == Bugs ==